usc-isi-digelements/image-thumbnail/README.md

 Custom property           | Description                                    | Default
 --------------------------|------------------------------------------------|--------
-`--image-highlight-color` | The background color of the highlighted image. | none `--image-highlight-style` | The style of the highlighted image.            | none
+`--image-button-color`    | The style of the button containing the image.  | none `--image-highlight-color` | The background color of the highlighted image. | none `--image-highlight-style` | The style of the highlighted image.            | none